subhashan2411/22AM0XE-Assignments/Day#1/Day#1-Assignments.md

 - LinkedIn (Hosted on Microsoft Azure)
   - Logo: ![linkedin logo](https://github.com/user-attachments/assets/994049cc-f47b-4fe5-bab8-3fe52503e91a)
-  - Details: It's the most popular site to check for internships and job oppurtunities and hiring from major companies froma ll across the world.
+  - Details: It's the most popular site to check for internships and job oppurtunities and hiring from major companies from across the world.

 ***